Email Etiquette Tips for Job Seekers

 There are a variety of free web-based email services, like Gmail and Yahoo, that you can use.
 You'll be able to check your email online from any computer, so using webmail is a good way to stay on top of your job search.

-Use this email account for all your job search communications: to apply for jobs, post your resume, and connect with your contacts.
+Use this email account for all your job search communications.
+Use this account to apply for jobs, post your resume, and connect with your contacts.
 Be sure to check your account frequently so that you can respond immediately to employers who are interested in hiring you.
 Also set up your job search email on your smartphone so you can get notifications instantly.

 Send your email to a specific person.
 When possible, send your email to a contact person, rather than a general email box.
-Send a copy to yourself, so you have a record of the emails you have sent and the jobs you’ve applied to.
+Address your email to Dear Mr./Ms. LastName.
+If you don't have a name, address your email to Dear Hiring Manager or simply start with the first paragraph of your message.

 Use a clear subject line.
 Your email message needs a subject line.
 If you leave the subject blank, the email is probably going to end up in a spam mailbox or be deleted.
 Make sure you list the position you are applying for in the subject line of your email message, so the employer knows what job you are applying for.